August 17, 2012

 The first step is connecting the steering wheel column to the steering rack column, using a pair of MGB universal joints and a 10" length of steering shaft material (a.k.a. steel) that we ordered from Summit Racing.
 The shaft is splined on each end, as are the U-joints, so we figured hooking everything up would be a snap.
 However, for some odd reason, the company that manufactured the U-joints and the company that manufactured the connector couldn't manage to agree on how many splines would be optimal for a steering column.

-The Summit part had just 36 splines, which was apparently too few.
+The Summit part had just 36 splines, which was apparently too few for the Brits.
 So we ordered another connector, a 48-spline model.
-We didn't actually count the number of splines on the MGB column, since they're way too tiny, but 48 looks about right.
+We didn't actually count the number of splines on the MGB column, because for one thing they're way too tiny, but 48 looks about right.
 In any case we won't know anything for sure until the new connector arrives, and so at this point we had no choice but to move on to step two, which was to shorten the Panhard rod and weld on the bracket that attaches the rod to the frame.

-Over the years, one thing I've learned in situations like this is that it's best to trim a little more that you think you need to.
+Over the years, one thing we've learned in situations like this is that it's best to trim off a little more material than you think you need to.
 A lot of that clearance will get used up.
 How it gets used up is a mystery, but it happens, and there's nothing worse than carefully trimming a part, and after it's all finished and painted and ready to go, it doesn't quite fit any more.
-In the end, 1/16" clearance is a good look for a car, so we're going to start with a little more than 1/8".
+In the end, a sixteenth of an inch of clearance is a good look for any car, so we're going to start with a little more than an eighth of an inch.
 Trust me, it'll work.

 To actually attach the nose to the frame, we're using Dzus fittings, per the book.
 We made up some tabs for the Dzus wires using our standard 1/8" steel plate, which we're certain is a first in the automotive industry, where even 16 gauge steel is considered overkill for this sort of application.
 But we tried dimpling 16 gauge steel for the rivets, and the results were truly unfortunate.
 Countersunk 1/8" steel looks way better, and any weight penalty we might incur is completely overshadowed by the pounds of useless weight we've already added to the frame.